C$ 211 Find Cheap Flights from British Columbia to England

 • How many direct flights to England are there each day?

 There are around 15 direct flights from within British Columbia to England every day.
-Most flights (89%) depart in the evening.
+All flights depart in the evening.

 • How many direct flights to England are there each week?